Mikma03/Production-Python/production_references.md

 # Python tools and surroundings

-This part of the file is maily for gather useful links and materials for Python project: started from web to data sciecne.
-Mostly about Python additional surroundings not language itself.
+This section is a compilation of valuable resources and materials related to Python projects, ranging from web development to data science.
+The focus is on the Python ecosystem rather than the language itself, covering aspects such as testing, documentation, dependency management, and more.

-For example: testing, creating docs, building dependencies and so on.

-This part is very live and dynamic, because something still going on Python market.

-Nevertheless this part is important because could be used as reference repo and in the future as first line of defence in case of looking for python-prod materials and tips.
+This collection is continuously updated as the Python landscape evolves, making it a valuable reference and go-to source for Python-related tools, tips, and best practices.

 # Virtual environment